northeastern-rc/rc-public-documentation/docs/source/best-practices/transition.md

 The [Open OnDemand](https://ood.explorer.northeastern.edu) website has also been updated and provides graphical interface to many applications (Jupyterlab, R, MATLAB etc).

 ### New Storage Directory

+All of your data that was in Discovery will be in Explorer.

 On Explorer our performant storage directory is called `/projects`.